Austin Collaborative Divorce Lawyer

 Austin Collaborative Divorce Attorney

-In a collaborative law divorce, both spouses and parents are represented by an attorney who is trained in collaborative law.
+In a collaborative divorce divorce, both spouses and parents are represented by an Austin Collaborative Divorce Lawyer who is trained in collaborative divorce.
 Each of the parties and the attorneys sign an agreement stating it is their intention to try and resolve all issues present in the divorce without the necessity of trial.
 Since the agreement states that both attorneys must remove themselves from further representation of their clients in the event of trial, all of the parties involved work collaboratively toward a resolution of disputed matters.
 Additional methods of trial-free resolution include mediation and arbitration.

 Collaborative divorce allows couples to sit down with one another and discuss the terms of their divorce settlement, including topics of property division, child support, parenting plans and alimony.
 However, unlike mediation which is facilitated by a neutral mediator, couples going through the collaborative divorce process are accompanied by their attorneys.
 With personal legal representation by their side throughout the sessions, people are better able to create an equitable divorce settlement.
 In some cases, financial advisors and psychologists can be part of the negotiation sessions as well.

-When entering into the collaborative law process, couples must agree to the following:
+When entering into the collaborative divorce process, couples must agree to the following:

 • Disclose all of the information pertinent to the case